qri-io/website/content/docs/tutorials/cli_quickstart.md

 The `meta` is all the information and details _about_ that data, including the title, description, contributors, and any other biographical or logistical details.

 The `structure` is what it sounds like.
 It holds information about the structure of the data, the number of entries, the number of bytes, the shape of the data, or the schema.
-We use the schema to validate future interations of the dataset.
+We use the schema to validate future iterations of the dataset.
 You can use the same schema for multiple datasets.

-The `commit` is all the pertinate information about that specific version of the dataset, for example, details about what changed from the last version to this version (usually found in the `title` and `messsage` sections), as well as the timestamp, and signature of the peer that made the commit.
+The `commit` is all the pertinent information about that specific version of the dataset, for example, details about what changed from the last version to this version (usually found in the `title` and `message` sections), as well as the timestamp, and signature of the peer that made the commit.

 The `viz` is the go/html template that should be used to render that dataset into a visual representation of that data (chart, graph, etc.).